devIgor1/devIgor1/README.md

 </br>

-> “If you're going to try, go all the way” — Charles Bukowski
+> “If you're going to try, go all the way.
+Otherwise, don't even start.” — Charles Bukowski
 </br>

 # 💻 Tech Stack